learn-academy-2019-bravo/intermediate-javascript-assessments-45acpUSA/intermediate-js.md

 According to Google, a semantic HTML tag is one that introduces meaning to the web page rather than just presentation.
 These tags include, but are not limited to, the header tags (<h1> - <h6>), <blockquote>, <code> and <em>.

 5. What are three options for creating responsive design?
+I am not familiar with what a responsive design entails, but it sounds like CSS event listeners.
+A few options of CSS event listeners would be a hover (which applies a style change when hovering over the intended element), a focus (which applies a style change when the element is "in focus") and afterclick (which applies a style after the element has been clicked).

+Google:
+According to Google (specifically w3schools), creating a responsive design is about using HTML and CSS to automatically resize, hide, shrink, or enlarge a website, to make it look good on all devices.
+One option is setting the viewport, which gives the browser instructions on how to control the page's dimensions and scaling.
+A second option is by creating responsive images by playing around with height and width properties and using percentages rather than static dimensions.
+The third option is by creating responsive text using something called vw (or viewport width), which allows the font size to change according to the size of the browser window.

 ### Stretch: The following questions are potential interview questions.
 First, try to answer each question on your own then Google the answer to further your knowledge.